Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: The -Veronese subalgebra of the Yang-Baxter algebra , its generators and relations

 Moreover, the normal monomials $w \in \cN_d$ of length $d$ are degree one generators of $A^{(d)}$, and by Corollary \ref{cor:dimAd} there are equalities

 We set

 and order the elements of $\cN_d$ lexicographically:

-The $d$-Veronese $\cA^{(d)}$ is a quadratic algebra (one)-generated by $w_1, w_2, \dots , w_N.$ We shall find a minimal set of quadratic relations for $\cA^{(d)},$ each of which is a linear combination of products $w_iw_j$ for some $i,j\in\{1,\dots,N\}$.
-The relations are intimately connected with the properties of the braided monoid $S(X,r).$ As a first step we shall introduce a nondegenerate symmetric set $(S_{d}, r_d)$ induced in a natural way by the braided monoid $S(X,r)$.
+The $d$-Veronese $\cA^{(d)}$ is a quadratic algebra with one-generators $w_1, w_2, \dots, w_N.$ We shall find a minimal set of quadratic relations for $\cA^{(d)},$ each of which is a linear combination of products $w_iw_j$ for some $i,j\in\{1,\dots,N\}$.
+The relations are intimately connected with the properties of the Yang-Baxter monoid $S(X,r).$ As a first step we shall introduce a finite nondegenerate symmetric set $(S_{d}, r_d)$ induced in a natural way by the braided monoid $S(X,r)$.

-\subsection{The braided monoid $S = S(X, r)$ of a braided set}
+\subsection{The braided monoid $S = S(X, r)= (S, r_S)$ of a braided set $(X,r)$}

 Matched pairs of monoids, M3-monoids and braided monoids in a most general setting were studied in \cite{GIM08}, where the interested reader can find the necessary definitions and the original results.
 Here we extract only some facts which will be used in the paper. \begin{fact}(\cite{GIM08}, Theor.
 3.6, Theor.
 3.14.)
-Let $(X,r)$ be a braided set and let $S=S(X,r)$ be the associated monoid.
+Let $(X,r)$ be a braided set and let $S=S(X,r)$ be its Yang-Baxter monoid.
 Then \begin{enumerate} \item The left and the right actions $ {}^{(\;\;)}{\circ}: X\times X \longrightarrow X , \; \text{and}\;\; \circ^{(\;\;)}: X \times X \longrightarrow X $ defined via $r$ can be extended in a unique way to a left and a right action

 which make $S$ \emph{a strong graded {\bf M3}-monoid}.
 In particular, the following equalities hold in $S$ for all $a, b, u, v \in S$.